 Excel can automatically update totals to include changed values.

-Suppose it turned out that the 11.97 in cell C4 for video rentals in February was incorrect.
+Suppose it turned out that the 11.97 value in cell C4 for video rentals in February was incorrect.
 A rental of 3.99 was left out.
-To add 3.99 to 11.97, you would select cell C4 and type this formula into the cell:
+To add 3.99 to 11.97, you would click in cell C4, type this formula into the cell, and then press ENTER:

 As the picture shows, when the value in cell C4 changes, Excel automatically updates the February total in cell C7 from 126.93 to 130.92.
 Excel can do this because the original formula =SUM(C3:C6) in cell C7 contains cell references.